sulaimanAlateeq/MSc-project-github/DataSet/DataSet-Modified/README.md

 # DataSet-Modified

-This folder contains the modified PRIVACYQA dataset converted to SQuAD format
+This folder contains the modified PRIVACYQA dataset converted into to SQuAD format

 ## Usage